Navid200/xDrip/docs/Nightscout/FullDisk.md

     * Scroll down to "Storage".
 Click on "Detach boot disk".
 Click on "Save".
 ![](./images/DetachBootDisk.png)

+* 2- Recovery instance
-* 2- Create a new recovery instance.
+    * Create a new recovery instance.
 Follow the same [guidelines](./VirtualMachine.md) for creating the main machine except there is no need to change the disk space to 30GB.
 You can leave it at 10GB for the recovery machine.
     * Use SSH to connect to the new machine.
 This is very important.
 Please don't skip this step.

-* 3- Attach Nightscout disk to the recovery instance.
     * Go back to VM instances.
 ![](./images/VM_Instances.png)